pchmn/RxSocialAuth/README.md

         });
 ```

+##### Request credential and auto sign in
 To retrieve user's stored credentials and automatically sign in the user with found credentials, use the `requestCredentialAndAutoSignIn()` method.
 It will emit a `Observable<Object>`.

 With this method you don't have to handle different cases.
-No matter if there is only one stored credential, or if there are multiple stored credentials, the `requestCredentialAndAutoSignIn()` method will do all the work.
+No matter if there is no stored credential, if there is only one stored credential, or if there are multiple stored credentials, the `requestCredentialAndAutoSignIn()` method will do all the work.

-If there is only one stored credential, or if the user picks one of the multiple stored credentials, this method will catch it.
-Then if the account type is Google or Facebook, the user will be sign in according to the provider, and the observer will receive a `RxAccount` object in case of success.
-If the account type is null, this is a login password credential.
+* If there is only one stored credential, or if the user picks one of the multiple stored credentials, this method will catch it :
+..* If the account type is Google or Facebook, the user will be sign in according to the provider, and the observer will receive a `RxAccount` object in case of success.
+If it fails a `Throwable` will be emitted.
+..* If the account type is null, this is a login password credential.
 In this case, the observer will receive a `Credential` object, containing the id and the password, and you'll have to authenticate the user manually with the credential.

-If the sig in fails or if the user cancels, a `Throwable` will be emitted.
+* If the user cancels or if there is no stored credential, a `Throwable` will be emitted.

 ```java
 // request credential and auto sign in